ntuanb/blog/_posts/2017-08-01-deploying-a-mobile-app-that-using-ionic-2-node-hapi-and-mongodb.md

 {% endhighlight %}

-1. Install Package Manager 2 with the following cmd `npm install pm2 -g`.
+1. Install Package Manager 2 with the following cmd `sudo npm install pm2 -g`.
-1. Run your application with the following cmd `pm2 start /var/www/index.js`.
+1. Run your application with the following cmd `sudo pm2 start /var/www/index.js`.
-1. Check you app is in a healthy state with `pm2 l`.
+1. Check you app is in a healthy state with `sudo pm2 l`.

 # MongoDB

-1. Install Mongod as a service with the following cmd ``.
+1. Install Mongod as a service with the following cmd `sudo apt-get install -y mongodb-org`.
-1. Start Mongod with `service mongod start`.
+1. Start Mongod with `sudo service mongod start`.

 # Finally
 Setup your Nginx install to use a proxy pass configuration that points to the point that we are using, in this case port `3000` and include any relavent SSL configurations.